ChamMan3/LChamley/README.md

 As a lifelong gamer and a science enthusiast I've always been keen on learning more about tech (best exemplified by me building my first custom pc at age 16), but coming out of high school I didn't see my passion as a valid pursuit for a career.
 Three years in college later I realized the draw I feel towards the tech world would never leave me.
 I decided rather than switch majors to computer science and spend upwards of three more years at college, I would instead plunge right into the coding world headfirst by attending Flatiron School's software engineering program, and in November 2022 I graduated Flatiron's program with a much deeper understanding of software engineering.

 Since graduating my pursuit of knowledge hasn't stopped!
 I learned AWS and used it to deploy my first Flatiron School project (Lukon Drink Finder), I have been updating previous projects to maintain function and to add new features, and I have joined a ruby on rails startup group.
+I have also been learning Python3 on my own time due to it's popularity in the industry.

 Languages: JavaScript, HTML5, CSS3, Tailwind, React, Ruby on Rails, SQL, Python(PostgreSQL, Sqlite3, MySQL)